 There's no reason you can't PR in a costume.
 But, if your outfit malfunctions it can ruin your race.
 Keep reading for tips so that doesn't happen to you.

 Disclaimer: I'm promoting Pumpkins in the Park 5K as part of being a BibRave Pro.
-It has me thinking a lot about race costumes.
 Learn more about becoming a BibRavePro ambassador and check out BibRave.com to review, find, and write race reviews.

 Confirm Costumes are Allowed at Your Race

 There are security issues at many races.
 Check the race rules.
 Are costumes allowed?
 Are there any restrictions?

 Some races don't allow masks or certain types of accessories.
 Find out before you make your costume.